GabeScott/standard-works-vault/General Conference/1972 October - Why Do Latter-day Saints Build Temples.md

 Thirteen years earlier, Joseph Smith had been promised by a heavenly messenger by the name of Moroni that Elijah would be sent to him.
 The Prophet Joseph Smith described the keys Elijah bestowed upon them in these words:

-“The spirit, power, and calling of Elijah is, that ye have power to hold the keys of the revelation, ordinances, oracles, powers, and endowments of the fullness of the Melchizedek Priesthood and of the kingdom of God on the earth; and to receive, obtain, and perform all the ordinances belonging to the kingdom of God, even unto the turning of the hearts of the fathers unto the children, and the hearts of the children unto their fathers, even those who are in heaven.”
-(Documentary History of the Church, vol. 6, p.
+“The spirit, power, and calling of Elijah is, that ye have power to hold the keys of the revelation, ordinances, oracles, powers, and endowments of the fullness of the Melchizedek Priesthood and of the kingdom of God on the earth; and to receive, obtain, and perform *all* the ordinances belonging to the kingdom of God, even unto the turning of the hearts of the fathers unto the children, and the hearts of the children unto their fathers, even those who are in heaven.” (*Documentary History of the Church,* vol. 6, p.
 251. Italics added.)

 Our forefathers who did not have this opportunity were promised that this day would come.
-(See D&C 121:26–27.)
+(See [[D&C 121.26|D&C 121:26–27]][[D&C 121.27|]].)

 Since the coming of Elijah the prophet to Joseph Smith and Oliver Cowdery in the Kirtland Temple, this work of gathering the names has taken on great proportions by people of all walks of life and in many nations.
 This is a miraculous undertaking.
 Think of the way the Lord has inspired the scientific minds of our day to provide machines of all kinds to speed up and make possible this great undertaking.